How do you teach yoga to kids in a new and fun way?

 It took a lot of trial and error, and it’s still not perfect.

-But, along the way, these are some of the best things I did that helped me (and them) succeed at yoga and movement.
+But, along the way, these are some of the best ways I managed to bring yoga movement, and fun to my students in their classrooms.

 1. Tell a story using Yoga Poses

-This is probably the most common way to teach young kids in a group, and its because it works.
+This is probably the most common way to teach yoga to young kids in a group, and that’s because it works and is super fun and entertaining.

 Put on your storyteller’s voice, memorize your animal/nature poses, and tell a story: